HL7/fhir-ae-research-ig/README.md

-# fhir-ae-research-ig
+# sample-ig
-HL7 FHIR implementation guide defining research expectations for adverse events
+A sample, template-driven implementation guide that provides a starting environment to use a base for defining new IGs